 Despite their name, killer whales are not dangerous and there is no evidence of them ever having attacked humans in the wild.
 Killer whales is the nickname given by the Spanish whalers in the 1700s when they noticed that orcas were hunting whales for food.

-Seeing killer whales in the wild is not an exact science but more a matter of luck.
-However, if you follow our 5 tips to watch killer whales, you will definitely maximise your chances to see these beautiful animals at Peninsula Valdes in Patagonia.
+Seeing killer whales in Peninsula Valdes is not an exact science but more a matter of luck.
+However, if you follow our this guide to spot killer whales, you will definitely maximise your chances to see these beautiful animals.

 Orcas are found around the coast of Patagonia all year round.
 The best time to spot them is in October and November when they are most likely to come close to the shore to hunt Elephant seal pups.